Matthias Sindelar

 Matthias Sindelar ([maˈtiːas ˈʃɪndəlaːɐ̯], Matěj Šindelář; 10 February 1903 – 23 January 1939) was an Austrian professional footballer.
-Regarded as one of the greatest Austrian players of all time, Sindelar notably played for Austria Vienna and the Austria national football team.
+Regarded as one of the greatest Austrian players of all time, Sindelar notably played for Austria Vienna and the national side.

 He played as a centre-forward for the celebrated Austrian national side of the early 1930s that became known as the Wunderteam, which he captained at the 1934 World Cup.
 Known as "The Mozart of football" or Der Papierene ("The Paper Man") for his slight build, he was renowned as one of the finest pre-war footballers, known for his fantastic dribbling ability and creativity.
 He was voted the best Austrian footballer of the 20th Century in a 1999 poll by the International Federation of Football History and Statistics (IFFHS) and was named Austria's sportsman of the century a year before.

 With the Wunderteam, Sindelar was one of the key elements of their developing formation and style of play as it evolved into a 2-3-5.
-According to specialists like Paul Dietschy, this formation provided "such fluidity to the Austrian system", leading it it's earning the nickname of "the Viennese whirlpool".
+According to specialists like Paul Dietschy, this formation provided "such fluidity to the Austrian system", leading to its earning the nickname of "the Viennese whirlpool".
 Although the Wunderteam regularly lacked efficiency, Sindelar's individual technical skill and vision often compensated for these issues.

 Early years

 Of Czech descent, Sindelar was born Matěj Šindelář ([ˈmacɛj ˈʃɪndɛlaːr̝̊]) in Kozlov, Moravia, then part of the Austro-Hungarian Empire, the son of Jan Šindelář, a blacksmith, and his wife Marie (née Švengrová).
 Despite occasional claims that Sindelar was of Jewish origin, the family was Catholic.
-These claims most likely arise from his main club, Austria Vienna's connection to Vienna's Jewish populatiom.
+These claims most likely arise from his main club, Austria Vienna's connection to Vienna's Jewish population.

 They moved to Vienna in 1905 and settled in the predominantly working-class district of Favoriten, which had a large Czech-speaking community.
 Young Matěj, whose name would be Germanized as Matthias, began playing football in the streets with the other children of the neighbourhood, many of whom were immigrants from Bohemia and Moravia.
 Notably, he grew up alongside his future Austrian teammate Josef Bican.

-According to many sources, upon the death of his father Sindelar took up a job as either an apprentice mechanic or a locksmith; during this time, he also had many other odd-jobs, such as selling sporting goods to the people of Vienna.
+According to many sources, upon the death of his father, Sindelar took up a job as either an apprentice mechanic or a locksmith; during this time, he also had many other odd jobs, such as selling sporting goods to the people of Vienna.